lmas/thesis/thesis.typ

 	block(clip: true, radius: 4pt, image("images/wiring.png", width: 75%)),
 	caption: [
 	The Environment Sensor HAT wired to the Raspberry Pi \
-	(mirroring the device orientation as shown in @hatonrasp).
+	(mirroring the device orientation as shown in @hatwithrasp).
 	],
 )